biodash/biodash.github.io/content/codeclub/S04E16/index.md

 ### 7.5.3: Two continuous variables

-Visualizing the relationship between two continuous variables is perhaps the most intuitive of the combinations.
+Visualizing the relationship between two continuous variables is perhaps the most intuitive of the variable type combinations.
 It can be done with simple scatterplots ([`geom_point()`](https://ggplot2.tidyverse.org/reference/geom_point.html)), of which we have already seen a couple of examples.

 The books covers a few strategies that can be useful when dealing with large datasets, when relationships may be hidden due to overplotting.
-Consider the relationship between the carat (weight) and price of diamonds:
+Consider the relationship between the `carat` (weight) and `price` of diamonds:

 <div class="highlight">